-At December 31, 2023, one-month SOFR was 5.35%.
-Our Revolving Credit Facility contains two six-month
+(c) At December 31, 2023, one-month SOFR was 5.35%.

 (d) Our Revolving Credit Facility contains two six-month extension options subject to certain conditions, including the payment of an extension fee equal to 0.0625% of the revolving commitments.